seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-liberty-app-to-openshift-local.md

 # How to deploy an Open Liberty app to OpenShift Local

-This guide steps you through the process to deploy a basic [Open Liberty](https://openliberty.io/) app to [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) running on your PC.
+This guide steps you through the process of deploying a basic [Open Liberty](https://openliberty.io/) app to [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) running on your PC.

 ## Audience

 The audience of this guide is anyone having an interest to deploy their first Open Liberty app to OpenShift.

-While this guide installs to OpenShift Local on your PC, the same process can easily be followed when using a full installation of OpenShift.
+While this guide installs to OpenShift Local on your PC, the same process can be followed when using a full installation of OpenShift.

 The guide has been written with an admin in mind who may have little or no development experience.
 Me, I fit somewhere in-between.